-Sandhya Sood, principal at accent is a licensed architect, exhibited artist, certified green building professional (CGBP) and contributing author of Le Corbusier, Chandigarh and the Modern City.
+Sandhya Sood, Principal at accent is a licensed architect, exhibited artist, certified green building professional (CGBP) and contributing author of Le Corbusier, Chandigarh and the Modern City.

 Sandhya has a Masters in Architecture from the University of California at Berkeley.